michaelchadwick/ybixo-book/src/guide/modules.md

 For simple programs like the ones we've written so far, there's no trouble fitting everything in one file, but for larger programs, it's useful to split code up across multiple files to help with readability and organization.

-In Oxiby, a module is a single file containing Oxiby source code.
+In Ybixo, a module is a single file containing Ybixo source code.
 Modules define types, functions, and a few more things we haven't learned about yet.
 Each of these things is called an **item**.
 An item can be imported from one module into another with the `use` keyword.